Bharatiya Muslim Mahila Andolan: Women’s entry into the inner sanctum of the Haji Ali Dargah

 BMMA also challenged the restrictions on women’s entry into the inner sanctum of the Haji Ali Dargah of Mumbai, and on 26 August 2016 after a three year legal battle, the Bombay High Court, allowed women entry and termed the ban unconstitutional.

 Abolition of Polygamy, Mut'a marriages, Misyar marriages and Nikah halala

 On June 23, 2014, BMMA released a draft, 'Muslim Marriage and Divorce Act' recommending that polygamy be made illegal in the Muslim Personal Law of India.

-On December 12 2022, on a public interest litigation filed by BMMA, the Supreme Court of India issued notices to the centre and Law Commission of India requesting the abolition of practices of polygamy and other practices like Mut'a marriages, Misyar marriages and Nikah halala as they violate fundamental rights of the Muslim women in India under articles 14, 15, 21 and 25 of the Constitution.
+On December 12, 2022, on a public interest litigation filed by BMMA, the Supreme Court of India issued notices to the centre and Law Commission of India requesting the abolition of practices of polygamy and other practices like Mut'a marriages, Misyar marriages and Nikah halala as they violate fundamental rights of the Muslim women in India under articles 14, 15, 21 and 25 of the Constitution.

+Female Qazis

+In 2016, the Bharatiya Muslim Mahila Andolan (BMMA) founded the Darul Uloom Niswan with the aim to train female qazis with the skills needed to challenge the misuse of authority by mullahs who had been issuing fatwas, supporting unilateral triple talaq, and promoting practices such as 'nikah halala', often leading to exploitation and abuse of power.

+The female qazis oversee sharia courts, solemnise marriages, mediate in marital and inheritance disputes, and provide counseling for women dealing with domestic violence.